quarkslab/kdigger/README.md

 You might want to use the `-o json` flag here and use `jq` to get that token fast!

+### UserID

+UserID retrieves UID, GID and their corresponding names.
+It also gives `homeDir` as a bonus!
+Unfortunately, we can list all group IDs without CGO enabled.
+This is almost (because `id` is better) equivalent to run the `id` command directly.

 ### Version